 It’s no secret that salicylic acid benefits works wonders for the health and appearance of your skin.
 When picking out an acne-clearing product, it’s essential to look at the ingredients.
 While salicylic acid products can help improve acne alone, when combined with other nourishing ingredients like sulfur, the effectiveness of the product will surely receive a boost .
 Kate Somerville’s Eradikate® Salicylic Acid Acne Treatment, contains 2% salicylic acid, the highest level allowed without a prescription.
 When combined with sodium PCA and sodium hyaluronate, this treatment helps to remove blemishes while also keeping your skin hydrated and glowing.

 Blemish-free skin is something that we all strive for.
 Now that you understand the difference between – and benefits of - benzoyl peroxide vs. salicylic acid, it’s time to put both to the test.
 Because all skin types are different, one of these solutions may work great while the other might hardly work at all which is why you’ll want to identify your skin type to make sure you choose the best ingredient(s) and product(s) for you.
+For a comprehensive guide to fighting breakouts, try one of our skin care kits formulated to treat your skin type and top skin concerns.
 When testing out a new acne-clearing product, it’s essential to allow time for each to work.
 We recommend using each product for at least four weeks before determining its efficiency.
 If, after four weeks, you’re not convinced by the effectiveness of the product, it may be time to change things up or speak with your dermatologist about acne medications for a more powerful solution.